 An insider's guide to Newcastle

-Laura Littlefair explains why the North East is 'almost heaven' with recommendations of museums and galleries to visit in Newcastle, plus tips on where to eat, drink and be inspired.
+Laura Littlefair shares why the North East is 'almost heaven' with tips of museums and galleries to see in Newcastle, plus where to eat, drink and be inspired.

 It’s probably better known as an industrial powerhouse, home to scores of coalmines, shipyards, steelyards and glassworks; however, the North East has some of the richest veins of cultural heritage to offer.